habitat-sh/core-plans/_RFCs/0001-rfc-for-rfcs.md

 Some accepted RFCs represent vital changes that need to be implemented right away.
 Other accepted RFCs can represent changes that can wait until some arbitrary contributor feels like doing the work.
 Every accepted RFC has an associated issue tracking its implementation in the Core-Plans repository; thus that associated issue can be assigned a priority via the triage process that the team uses for all issues in the Core-Plans repository.

 The author of an RFC is not obligated to implement it.
 Of course, the RFC author (like any other contributor) is welcome to post an implementation for review after the RFC has been accepted.
+With that in mind, the best chance for an RFC to get implemented quickly is much more likely to happen if the RFC author either intends to write the feature themselves, **OR** has had conversations with a maintainer who is advocating for the RFC and has expressed the willingness to implement the change in the case that the RFC is accepted.

 If you are interested in working on the implementation for an "active" RFC, but cannot determine if someone else is already working on it, feel free to ask (e.g. by leaving a comment on the associated issue).